 The 2020 program included:

 - Experiencing college living on campus at Trinity College, on the University of Melbourne’s Parkville campus

-- Visits our co-host universities, RMIT and Swinburne University
+- Visiting co-host universities, RMIT and Swinburne University

 - A cultural visit to the Koorin Gamadji Institute at Richmond Football Club

-- Meet and interact with Indigenous entrepreneurs, business leaders, owners and professionals working in the industry, and also hear from Alumni and current Indigenous Business and Economics students
+- Meeting and interacting with Indigenous entrepreneurs, business leaders, owners and professionals working in the industry, and also hearing from Alumni and current Indigenous Business and Economics students

-- Take part in a Business Case competition that will challenge you to use your skills and resources to solve a real-life business problem, providing you with hands-on experience as a business professional.
-You will work with Indigenous mentors and business leaders to test your case-solving skills and receive mentoring from Indigenous business owners and entrepreneurs.
+- Taking part in a Business Case competition that challenged students to use their skills and resources to solve a real-life business problem, providing them with hands-on experience as a business professional.
+Students worked with Indigenous mentors and business leaders to test their case-solving skills and receive mentoring from Indigenous business owners and entrepreneurs.

 For all successful applicants there is no cost involved to attend NIBSS.
-All accommodation, travel expenses (to and from Melbourne) as well as meals will be covered.
+All accommodation, travel expenses (to and from Melbourne) as well as meals are covered.

 Please email us at email@example.com.